 The Art Center of Waco is a small nonprofit gallery focused on promoting art and art education.
 We host a variety of artists, and each exhibit generally lasts two months.
 Our exhibits and openings are free to the public.

 HOURS: Tuesday – Saturday 10 AM – 5 PM

 HOLIDAY HOURS: The Art Center will be closed November 25-27 for the Thanksgiving holidays.

-The mission of The Art Center of Waco is to promote the arts in Central Texas, through educational programs, exhibitions and collections.
+The mission of The Art Center of Waco is to promote the arts in Central Texas through educational programs, exhibitions and collections.

-The house is owned by McLennan Community College and was built as a wedding present for Mr. Cameron’s bride in 1924.
-(The Camreon Family figures prominently in Waco history; Waco’s Cameron Park, which is larger than Central Park in New York, is named in honor of the family who deeded the land to the city.)The Mediterannean-style villa houses exhibition galleries, studio classrooms, a clay studio, gift shop and offices for professional staff.
-A large courtyard, which was once the site of a swimming pool, is available for rentals.
+The house is owned by McLennan Community College, and it was originally built as a wedding present for Mr. Cameron’s bride in 1924.
+The Cameron family figures prominently in Waco’s history.
+Waco’s Cameron Park, which is larger than Central Park in New York City, is named in honor of this family, who deeded the land to the city.
+The Mediterranean-style villa now houses exhibition galleries, studio classrooms, a clay studio, a gift shop, and offices for professional staff.
+The large courtyard is available for rentals.

 Come visit us and view our most recent exhibit!